openvinotoolkit/datumaro/site/content/en/docs/formats/mars.md

 ├── ...
 ```

-All images in MARS dataset has strict convention of naming:
+All images in MARS dataset follow a strict convention of naming:
 ```
 xxxxCxTxxxxFxxx.jpg
 ```
 - the first four digits indicate the pedestrian's number;
-- digits after `C` indicate the camera id;
+- digit after `C` indicates the camera id;
 - four digits after `T` indicate the track id for this pedestrian;
 - three digits after `F` indicate the frame id with this track